The Great Monkey Trial: Content and perspective

-In the preface, de Camp states that the books goal is to "tell the story of the Scopes evolution trial of 1925, at Dayton, Tennessee, as truthfully as possible."
+In the preface, de Camp states that the book's goal is to "tell the story of the Scopes evolution trial of 1925, at Dayton, Tennessee, as truthfully as possible."
 De Camp rejects previous descriptions of the trial such as "a witch hunt", "a travesty of justice", or "a deathblow to Fundamentalism."
 Instead, de Camp classifies the trial as one battle in a long and ongoing war between two philosophical worldviews.
 The first, a "theistic view", sees the world as governed by entities that are sensitive to human sentiment and are not bound by natural law in their actions.
 The second, a "mechanistic view", sees the world as governed by absolute and unchanging natural laws, which gods cannot affect.

 In summation of the trial's cultural impact, de Camp suggests that the public ridicule placed on the law by this trial may have influenced politicians against supporting other such "monkey laws".
 He also suggests that the trial accomplished its goal of raising public interest in evolution.
 In conclusion, de Camp states that the truth is always competing against many other factors in shaping public perception, but truth has the advantage of persistence.